AmitBenAmi/ProvisionAWS/README.md

 * Load Balancer health checks - to determine whether a task is good to receive traffic
 * Each component provisioned, is waited until created.
 Otherwise an exception will be thrown
+* At the end when the provisioned is finished, a http get request to both the health check and default path is made to validate responsiveness

 # Logging
 The cluster is provisioned with writing to AWS Cloud Watch.
 The log group name is: **awslogsWeb** (Can be changed in the **config.ini** file)